-As the new Coronavirus infection continues to soar worldwide, it is quite evident that it is not another flu-like illness.
+Though Coronavirus cases are increasing worldwide; it is more controlled than before due to the vaccination rates.
 With an increasing number of people reporting prolonged symptoms after recovering from COVID-19, this virus is affecting not only the lungs but also other body parts, including the heart and brain.
 Many patients continue to have a cough, throat irritation, and body weakness for weeks, even after fighting off the virus.
 Some of them even complain of heart problems, psychological distress, and brain fog.
-This is why it is crucial to follow social distancing, home quarantine, and isolation guidelines strictly.
-Instead of waiting for a vaccine or a drug to cure this infection, we must take all the precautions to keep us and others safe.
-Even if you do recover from COVID-19, are you really free of its effects?
+This is why it is crucial to get vaccinated and strictly follow social distancing, home quarantine, and isolation guidelines.
+Instead of waiting for a vaccine or a drug to cure this infection, people must take all the precautions to keep themselves and others safe.
+Even if a person, do recover from COVID-19, are they really free of its effects?

-"Long COVID" is the term used for the effects of COVID-19 in people who experience symptoms weeks to months after the initial infection with SARS-CoV-2.
-Until now, scientists and doctors only talk about you getting infected mildly and recovering quickly, or getting severely sick and ending up in the ICU on oxygen support.
-And that most people with a mild infection get better in 2 weeks after the first symptom appears, and critically ill patients might take 6 weeks or more.
-But an increasing number of recovered patients are coming back to hospitals after weeks or months with symptoms, such as fatigue, heart palpitations, joint pain, dyspnea (shortness of breath), brain fog, loss of smell or taste or both, and heart, kidneys, brain, and lungs damage.
+"Long COVID" is the term used for the effects of COVID-19 in people who experience symptoms weeks to months after the initial infection with SARS-CoV-2 and recovery.
+Until now, scientists and doctors only talked about people getting infected mildly and recovering quickly, or getting severely sick and ending up in the ICU on oxygen support.
+And that most people with a mild infection get better in 2 weeks after the first symptom appears, and critically ill patients might take six weeks or more.
+But an increasing number of recovered patients are coming back to hospitals after weeks or months with symptoms such as fatigue, heart palpitations, joint pain, dyspnea (shortness of breath), brain fog, loss of smell or taste or both, and heart, kidneys, brain, and lungs damage.

 With the infection just months old, we do not know what COVID patients have to endure in the future or if it will result in other chronic diseases.